awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 ## Specify the interruption behavior<a name="specifying-spot-interruption-behavior"></a>

 If you do not specify an interruption behavior, the default is to terminate Spot Instances when they are interrupted\.
-You can specify the interruption behavior when you create a Spot request\.
+You can specify the interruption behavior when you create a Spot Instance request\.
 The way in which you specify the interruption behavior is different depending on how you request Spot Instances\.

 If you request Spot Instances using the [launch instance wizard](launching-instance.md), you can specify the interruption behavior as follows: Select the **Persistent request** check box and then, from **Interruption behavior**, choose an interruption behavior\.